cielos20/My-Portfolio/content/articles/my-first-blog-post.md

     <p>{greet}</p>
     <p>{upperString(greet)}</p>
 ```

-It's even simpler since you don't even need a top level tag like template or div and the double curly braces that belongs to moustache.js library isn't also necessary and has the main example that svelte gives on their website, it's even more obvious that svelte fufills my requirement.
+It's even simpler since you don't even need a top level tag like template or div and the double curly braces that belongs to **moustache.js** library isn't also necessary and has the main example that svelte gives on their website, it's even more obvious that svelte fufills my requirement.
 And whith this I choose Svelte.

 ### The Second Version

+Starting with svelte is incredibly easy just install one of their templates, I use used their default one, and I used Typescript in this project which is also incredibly easy to do, just use the command **node scripts/setupTypescript.js** and you're good to go.